PA Goals and Competencies

-The Trine University Physicians Assistant Program aspires to meet the following goals:
+The Trine University Master of physician assistant studies program aspires to meet the following goals:

 - Provide an educational experience that endorses professional and ethical behaviors, appropriate sensitivity to diversities, and safe, appropriate, effective, and cost-efficient care in a variety of clinical settings.

 - Provide an educational experience that supports effective professional communication and interprofessional collaborative practice.

 - Provide an educational experience that promotes sound clinical reasoning, problem-solving, and decision making abilities.

 - Provide an educational experience that fosters lifelong learning, service to the profession, leadership, scholarship, and community service.

 - Provide an educational experience that affords students the knowledge, skills, attitudes, and experiences needed for successfully passing the Physician Assistant National Certification Exam (PANCE).